-Labor Insurance and National Health Insurance for Business Owners in Taiwan
+Labor Insurance and National Health Insurance (NHI) for Business Owners in Taiwan

 Key Takeaways

-• The minimum insured monthly amount for labor insurance starts from NTD 27,470 (effective January 1, 2024).
-Please note that if you choose to enroll in your company's labor insurance plan, the insured amount cannot be lower than the highest grade declared by any of your employees.
+The minimum monthly level for Labor Insurance starts at NTD 28,590 for employees.
+Please note that if an employer chooses to enroll in the Labor Insurance plan, the insured amount cannot be lower than the highest grade declared by any of the employees within the same company.

 Labor Insurance: Mandatory for Employees, Optional for Employers

-The labor insurance is shared between the employer and the employee.
+The fee of Labor Insurance is shared between the employer and the employee.
 Please refer to the table below for more details on premium calculations and employer/employee contribution ratios:

 Applicable to employers or self-employed: